xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/README.md

 - High level understanding of cloud computing concepts

 ### Equipment
-- A valid Microsoft account or an Azure Active Directory OrgID ("work or school account"), so you can sign into customvision.ai
+- A valid Microsoft account or an Azure Active Directory OrgID ("work or school account")
-- Optional but recommended: An Azure subscription associated with your Microsoft Account or OrgID.
+- An Azure subscription associated with your Microsoft Account or OrgID.
 If you don’t have an Azure subscription, you can create a free account before you begin.
-- A workstation with a current version of Anaconda for Python 3 installed.
-Windows 10 or MacOS recommended.
 - An access to Internet